LazyTitan33/CTF-Writeups/SnykCon2021/qrrr/Writeup.md

 Zbarimg sees the end of a potential flag given the curly brace.

-Put the the file into stegsolve.jar and navigated through the all the layers.
+Put the the file into stegsolve.jar and navigated through all the layers.

 Found another two qr codes: